Jared-Chan/risc-v-cpu/README.md

 A simple 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicsr" and "Zicntr" extensions.

+The design is written in SystemVerilog.
+Design verification is done using UVM-SystemC, with Verilator as the simulator, CRAVE as the constrained randomization environment, and FC4SC as the functional coverage collector.

 [Technical specification](./doc/technical_specification.md)

 [Design verification document](./doc/dv_doc.md)